VinayKamdi/Talk-To-The-Doc/README.md

 # Talk to the Doc

-**Talk to the Doc** is an interactive web application that allows users to upload PDF documents and ask questions about their content.
-The application leverages the power of language models to provide accurate responses based on the provided documents.
+**Talk to the Doc** is an interactive web application that allows users to upload PDF documents, Word documents, and images to ask questions about their content.
+The application leverages advanced language models to provide accurate responses based on the provided documents.
 It uses LangChain, FAISS, and Google Generative AI for document processing and retrieval.

 ## Features

-- **PDF Upload**: Upload multiple PDF documents for analysis.
+- **Multi-format Upload**: Upload multiple PDF, DOCX, and image files for analysis.
 - **Document Embedding**: Convert documents into vector embeddings for efficient retrieval.
+- **Text Extraction**: Extract text from PDF, DOCX, and image files, including PDFs that consist of images.
 - **Question Answering**: Ask questions about the document content and receive accurate responses.
 - **Language Models**: Utilizes advanced language models for natural language understanding and generation.